sthachils/sine_function/S20150123_52bit/ReadMe.txt

-Note: This code was done as an inspiration from Johhny Öberg, KTH in Jan 2015. https://people.kth.se/~johnnyob/
+Note: This code was done with inspiration from Johhny Öberg, KTH in Jan 2015. https://people.kth.se/~johnnyob/